Found 228 study abroad units

 This unit introduces the current technologies used by crime scene investigators to investigate crime scene and identify evidence.
 This unit will introduce the students to the realm of forensics and its role in criminal investigations.
 The student will be introduced to the fundamentals of chemical and physical sciences used for evidence collection, preservation and analysis.
 The unit will bring to the students hands-on experience in crime scene investigations, questioned documents and fingerprinting.

-CVB216 Forensic Chemistry
+CVB216 Forensic Analytical Techniques

 Unit information